Petrovice II

 Petrovice II is a municipality and village in Kutná Hora District in the Central Bohemian Region of the Czech Republic.
 It has about 200 inhabitants.

 The Roman numeral in the name serves to distinguish it from the nearby municipality of the same name, Petrovice I.

-Administrative parts
+Administrative division

-Villages and hamlets of Boštice, Losiny, Nové Nespeřice, Stará Huť, Staré Nespeřice and Tlučeň are administrative parts of Petrovice II.
+Petrovice II consists of seven municipal parts (in brackets population according to the 2021 census):